 When faced with real silverware, usually presented in a bewildering array of knives, forks and spoons, use utensils from the outside in.
 Some exceptions exist: for example, the oyster fork is presented with the knives, to the right of the plate, the butter knife might come with the bread plate and the dessert silverware is usually presented above the plate.
 Real silverware is usually silver-plated, so be careful when cleaning it.
 Polishes are abrasive and can take the coating right off.

-Standard silverware consists of knives, forks and spoons.
+Standard types of silverware consists of knives, forks and spoons.
 Teaspoons, while perhaps more familiar as a unit of measurement, are used to stir your tea.
-Various sizes of all silverware are available--think of steak knives, with their serrated edges, soup spoons, which are larger than teaspoons, and dessert forks, which might have a broader, outer tine to slice into the cake.
+Various sizes of all silverware are available — think of steak knives, with their serrated edges, soup spoons, which are larger than teaspoons, and dessert forks, which might have a broader, outer tine to slice into the cake.
 Formal training in business dining helps you make the correct choices.